All Guides

 Component What It Does

-Channels Connectors to messaging platforms (WhatsApp, Telegram, etc.)
+Channels Connectors to 20+ messaging platforms (native)

 Agent Runtime The AI reasoning engine — talks to your chosen LLM

-Skills Installable plugins from ClawHub or custom-built
+Skills SKILL.md files from ClawHub or custom-built that extend agent capabilities

-Nodes Companion apps (macOS, iOS, Android) that provide device capabilities
+Nodes Companion apps (macOS, iOS, Android) that provide device capabilities (camera, screen, location, notifications)

 Tech Stack